-Now alternatively, there are moms who start off with an over-supply.
-Most often, these moms want to slow their supply down.
+Now alternatively, there are mums who start off with an over-supply.
+Most often, these mums want to slow their supply down.
 They are so uncomfortable, they want to reduce their milk supply quickly.
-After hormones level out around day 10-14, along with other measures to decrease their supply, moms have returned to the clinic with a borderline low milk supply.
+After hormones level out around day 10-14, along with other measures to decrease their supply, mums have returned to the clinic with a borderline low milk supply.

 Do You See This Ping Pong Effect Here?

 Women come to the clinic with one problem, and end up swinging to the other side of the pendulum.
 It not only affects their breast health, but sometimes baby’s weight gain, as well, and can take quite an emotional toll on mom.
 Worrying about the “perfect” milk production is something many mums face in this fast-paced society.

 When adjusting your milk supply, low and slow is the goal.
 You’re never going to increase your supply overnight, nor is it a healthy approach.
 On the contrary, decreasing your milk supply can take time and patience.
 Using a cautious and slow approach allows your breasts and hormones to remain in sync.